Really-Simple-Plugins/wp-consent-level-api/readme.txt

 Cookies or any other form of local storage that can not be seen as statistics, statistics-anonymous, marketing or functional, and where the technical storage or access is necessary for the legitimate purpose of storing preferences.

 == Changelog ==
+= 1.0.3 =
+* Fix: wp_has_consent function contained a condition which caused it to always return true on serverside optin consent checks.

 = 1.0.2 =
 * Fix $collected_personal_data documentation, as $is_personal_data was deprecated (props @jazzsequence, https://github.com/rlankhorst/wp-consent-level-api/issues/54)
 * Fix the docblock so it reflects the actual value returned (props @jazzsequence, https://github.com/rlankhorst/wp-consent-level-api/issues/52)